Stuycs-K/final-project-9-velazquezrugamai-palisoula/WORKLOG.md

 6/4/2023 - Israel Velazquez
 FIXED THE HP BUG.
 Enemies spawned in multiple times depending on the amount of possible spawn locations, now that that can't happen, they only spawn in one at a time.
 I've also added more accessor methods to replace the direct variable we were using.
 Towers now target the front lines instead of the last ones

+6/5/2023 - Israel Velazquez
+Added more accessor methods, a radius to help determine the shootable area of the tower, and made the game fullScreen.
+Added methods in the map area to find specific towers without having to make the loops each time.
+Re-made it possible for the towers to be upgraded.
+I also made it to we could see the range of the upgraded tower's as well

 info